kanbanyte/sepa/sqap/sqap.md

 A realistic and feasible set of project milestones should account for each stage of the project's lifecycle and ensure each milestone is achieved within the specified time frame.
 There is one project that being; **developing a perception system for a cobot**.\
-This project will then have milestones to fulfill the Kanban methodology and allow for more focused goals.\
+This project will then have milestones to fulfil the Kanban methodology and allow for more focused goals.\
 Some examples of these milestones are as follows:
 * Mounting the camera and the information from the camera being processed.
 * System is integrated with ROS correctly.